 Accident frequencies in the downstream oil industry in Western Europe are now at low levels and have been maintained so throughout the period of reporting.
-Overall, the 2002 performance appears slightly improved compared to previous years confirming the trend observed in previous years.
-Standing at 3.9, the Lost Work Incident Frequency (LWIF) for 2002 is the lowest recorded so far.
+Overall, the 2003 performance appears slightly improved compared to previous years confirming the trend observed in previous years.
+Standing at 3.2, the Lost Workday Injury Frequency (LWIF) for 2003 is down from 3.9 in 2002 and the lowest recorded so far.
 The responsible management of safety in the oil industry has resulted in a low level of accidents compared to other industries in Europe despite the intrinsic hazards of the materials handled and the operations carried out.
-The fatal accident rate has, however, somewhat increased in recent years.
+The fatal accident rate has, however, been steadily increasing in recent years, road accidents accounting for nearly 50% of all fatalities.